Kulgachia: Infrastructure

 Beside the station area there are two markets popularly known as Kulgachia super market and Ramkrisha market.
 Both of the markets have different types of shops, including a number of pharmacies.
 Chandipur Block Primary Health Centre popularly known as Chandipur hospital is only 1.5 km from the station.

 Geography

-Kulgachia is located in the eastern part of India With an average elevation of 4 m.
+Kulgachia is located in the eastern part of India.
+It has an average elevation of 4 m.
 It is situated close to the Damodar River.

-As it is an unplanned Panchayet town right now and has been known to suffer from drainage problems during periods of heavy rain.
-Other persistent issues are erosion caused by the Damodar river and encroachment.
+Since it is an unplanned Panchayat town, it has been known to suffer from drainage problems during periods of heavy rain.
+Other persistent issues include erosion caused by the Damodar river and encroachment.

 Demographics

-The Kulgachia area is estimated to have a population of 10,987,778.
+The Kulgachia area is estimated to have a population of 30,778.